 Please read the general information about entry requirements.

 Individual offers may vary.
 Entry is based on portfolio and ability.
 Successful applicants are generally those with the strongest portfolios.
-Students of all ages and from all social backgrounds are recruited with a variety of qualifications including Foundation Studies Diploma, BTEC National Diploma, A levels or equivalent qualification in Art and Design
+Students of all ages and from all social backgrounds are recruited with a wide variety of subjects and qualifications including Foundation Studies Diploma, BTEC National Diploma, A levels or equivalent qualification in Art and Design